TenaciousDarius/kikentai.dev/content/_index.md

 Hello, my name's Darius and welcome to my personal blog!
 There ain't much here at the moment, and that's because I've just started building this up this evening.

-I've been inspired by a talk given by a friend and colleague, Natalia Panferova, this weekend to start a blog.
+I've been inspired by a talk given by a friend and colleague, Natalia Panferova, to start a blog.

 I have named my blog Ki Ken Tai.
 Ki Ken Tai Ichi is a concept in Kendo about the correct way to execute an attack.